qpython-android/qpython.org/source/en/getting-started.md

 ## Next Steps

 If you've got a basic understanding of QPython's features, welcome to start experiencing the fun of programming!
-Try the [Hello World Tutorial](/tutorial-hello-world/) to take your first step.
+Try the [Hello World Tutorial](/en/tutorial-hello-world/) to take your first step.

----

-*Thanks to dmych for the original draft on [his blog](http://onetimeblog.logdown.com/posts/2014/01/22/qpython-how-to-start)*